icarrera/twitter-tunes/README.md

 # Trending Twitter Tunes

+The soundtrack to your social media life.

+### About
 A Python application that takes a US Twitter trending topic and finds a YouTube music video related to that topic name.
 For example, the trending topic #USMNT will be returned with this music-related clip: https://www.youtube.com/watch?v=u0kn_t7hwC4